-Medicare Provider Breakdown – List the number of contracted providers by type of contract (direct arrangement or downstream arrangement).
+Medicare Provider Breakdown – The number of contracted providers by type of contract (direct arrangement or downstream arrangement).

-Total # of Providers

-Add up the total number of unique providers per specialty (columns 6 + 7).

-Do not leave blanks – enter zero if the answer is zero.
+Total # of Providers- Do not leave blanks- enter zero if the answer is zero.

 Total # of PCPs Accepting New Patients – Do not leave blank.
 Enter a zero if the answer is zero.